alphagov/government-service-design-manual/User research/onlineresearchpanels.md

 #Online research panels
-This section of guidance explains what research panels are, and how they can be used to help deliver
+This section of guidance explains what research panels are, and how they can be used to help deliver user research.

 ##Guidance/Tool